Scalable platform for qudit-based quantum computing using polar molecules: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:eqs} we present a comprehensive examination of rotational-state manifolds in diatomic polar molecules as a foundation for qudit encoding.
 This section further elucidates the mechanisms by which dipole-dipole interactions may be used to generate entanglement between adjacent qudit systems.
 In Sec.~\ref{sec:QIP}, we develop encodings for qudits with dimensions $d = 2, 3, 4$, and 5, and construct universal gate sets for each encoding.
+In Sec.~\ref{sec:Decoherence} we estimate the fundamental limitations to coherence times, and, thus, the fidelity of the operations.
 Finally, we summarize our results and conclude in Sec.~\ref{sec:Concl}.